lyubo-slavilov/atom-drawdown-preview/README.md

 `<~~`  |     yes     |     no      | Curved line
 `<~~>` |     yes     |     yes     | Curved line

-You can have arrow labels by placing a text between the arrow's token style symbols:
+We can have arrow labels by placing a text between the arrow's token style symbols:

     ```drawdown.graph.quantum-teleportation
     Alice ~~ Alice